solana-foundation/developer-content/content/guides/permissioned-environments/index.md

   define the network's validator set to ensure all network participants are known and meet necessary compliance standards.
-- **Infrastructure Sovereignty**: Operators of SPEs can host their own nodes for direct control or strategically allocate node management responsibilityes to specific partners.
+- **Infrastructure Sovereignty**: Operators of SPEs can host their own nodes for direct control or strategically allocate node management responsibilities to specific partners.
 This enables a high degree of flexibility in shaping the network's physical infrastructure.
-- **Adaptable Consensus**: To match the needs of a particular use case, SPEs can be configured with a variety of consensus mechanisms or opt for an alternative consensus algoritm.
-This adaptibility is ideal when working within strict regulatory constraints or specific business logic.
+- **Adaptable Consensus**: To match the needs of a particular use case, SPEs can be configured with a variety of consensus mechanisms or opt for an alternative consensus algorithm.
+This adaptability is ideal when working within strict regulatory constraints or specific business logic.

 With Solana Permissioned Environments, organizations gain the ability to